zrcni/data-pipeline-tinkering/README.md

 1. User clicks a button, submits a form, navigates to another view, as generic examples
 2. Send event to the server via web socket
-3. Receive event on the server and enrich it with request/socket specific data (ip address at the very least)
+3. Receive event on the server and enrich it with more data from session/headers (ip address or if AB testing a specific version, for example)
 4. Forward event to the next step in the data pipeline

 The implemented pipeline is just reading from a log file every 5 minutes and processing the data with Apache Beam.